 Chickenpox or varicella is a virus which is not routinely administered in the UK childhood vaccination schedule.
 However, the chickenpox vaccination can be administered privately from the age of 12 months onwards.
-Two doses of the vaccine are necessary, with a 12-week gap between doses in children and a 4 to 8-week gap in adults.
+Two doses of the vaccine are necessary, with a 12-week gap between doses in children and a 4 to an 8-week gap in adults.

-The vaccine is live, so can’t be given to those with a reduced immunity or those who are pregnant.
+The vaccine is live, so can’t be given to those with reduced immunity or those who are pregnant.
 As chickenpox is more serious in adults, it’s beneficial to get vaccinated immediately if you have not suffered from chickenpox in the past.

 Flu jabs for individuals and companies across Scotland are available from Glasgow Medical Rooms in high flu season.
-Flu season occurs from September to February each year, so it’s worth considering a flu vaccination if you are prone to catching the illness or are vulnerable to the effects of flu.
+Influenza season occurs from September to February each year, so it’s worth considering a flu vaccination if you are prone to catching the illness or are vulnerable to the effects of flu.

 We are happy to discuss these requirements further and can also administer flu jabs on a corporate level.
 For more on this please see our corporate services.

-At present the BGC vaccination, which protects against Tuberculosis (TB) is not available at Glasgow Medical Rooms.
+At present, the BGC vaccination, which protects against Tuberculosis (TB) is not available at Glasgow Medical Rooms.
 Please get in touch at firstname.lastname@example.org or call 0141 225 0140 to be updated on changes to this.